 Figure 12.
-LTSA (top) and spectrogram (bottom) demonstrating odontocete signal types.
+LTSA (top) and spectrogram (bottom) demonstrating odontocete signal types at HAT Site A, June 2016.

 Beaked Whales

 Beaked whales can be identified acoustically by their echolocation signals (Baumann-Pickering et al., 2014).
 These signals are frequency-modulated (FM) upsweep pulses, which appear to be species specific and distinguishable by their spectral and temporal features.
 Identifiable signals are known for Gervais', Blainville's, Cuvier's, and Sowerby's beaked whales.